LiuLabUB/HMMRATAC/HMMRATAC_Tutorial.md

 *Note: We include a python script to create the required input files for HMMRATAC, called ```Make_HMMR_Files.py```.
-This code will take a unsorted BAM file and a genome stats file and will create a sorted BAM file, BAM index file and bigWig file.
-The bigWig file is created using the bedtools approach described in section 1.4.
-This script requires bedtools, samtools and the UCSC tool bedGraphToBigWig.*
+This code will take a unsorted BAM file and a genome stats file and will create a sorted BAM file, and a BAM index file.

 1. The first file that is necessary is a sorted BAM file containing the pair-end ATAC-seq reads.
 Typically, an alignment algorithm